StakeSquid/ethereum-rpc-docker/docs/howto-optimism-archive.md

-EASY: How to bootstrap a Optimism archive node with Docker in 3 steps
+EASY: How to bootstrap a Optimism archive node in 3 steps
 ====

 Also EASY